 Intersectional self-reflection: We understand that women’s varying histories have created many social identities, which place them in different positions of hierarchical power.
 The road to being more inclusive and naming intersecting systems of inequality isn’t easy when we are all working within hierarchical systems of power.
 Therefore, we value intersectional self-reflection in our social justice beliefs so that we are aware of how we are all caught up in systems of power and privilege.

-Accountability: Every member and volunteer upholds the highest standard of accountability, in our fiscal operations, and all that we do; we are prudent, measured, honest, careful, and responsible for all that we say and do in our total management of SMA, for our supporters, and for ourselves.
-Our accountability is non-negotiable, unwavering and underpins all.
+Accountability: Every member and volunteer upholds the highest standard of accountability, in our fiscal operations, and all that we do; we are honest, careful, and responsible for all that we say and do in our total management of SMA.

 Confidentiality: As we work together, we share details and sensitive information about our lives, and our children, and others share their life experiences with us.
 We operate SMA in a culture of unwavering trust.
-We never gossip; it is not our right to share life information any SMA member brings to a meeting as we conduct our work, or in any other context where we are carrying out the work of SMA.
-The Coordinating Committee and other committee members uphold the confidentiality of the CC Code of Conduct regarding the unfolding work of SMA.
+We never gossip; it is not our right to share personal information any SMA member brings to a meeting as we conduct our work, or in any other context where we are carrying out the work of SMA.
+The Coordinating Committee and other committee members uphold the confidentiality clarified in the Coordinating Committee Code of Conduct.

-Respect: We operate with utmost respect towards each other, and all those within positions of power whom we seek to dialogue with regarding our advocacy work.
+Respect: We operate with respect towards each other, and all those with whom we dialogue regarding our advocacy work.
 We have respect for our own boundaries, and the boundaries of others.

 Kindness: We are kind and gentle towards ourselves, our children, other members, and those we work with externally as we carry out our work.

 Honesty: We value and practise honesty in all that we say and do within SMA, and as SMA.